nylander/Easy_webshare_on_UPPMAX/README.md

 ## HOWTO

-In this example we wish to share sequences delivered to your project's INBOX (folder `/proj/b123456/INBOX/My.Name_15_00`) so it can be accessable on the URL [https://export.uppmax.uu.se/b123456/seqs](https://export.uppmax.uu.se/b123456/seqs).
+In this example we wish to share sequences delivered to your project's INBOX (folder `/proj/b123456/INBOX/My.Name_15_00`) so it can be accessible on the URL [https://export.uppmax.uu.se/b123456/seqs](https://export.uppmax.uu.se/b123456/seqs).
 Note that you need to change `b123456` and `My.Name_15_00` to fit your needs.

 ### 1. Set PATH in order to find the script

-You can run the script by specifying the full path, or alternativelly, make sure you have the `/proj/b2011210/dlbin` directory in your PATH variable:
+You can run the script by specifying the full path, or alternatively, make sure you have the `/proj/b2011210/dlbin` directory in your PATH variable:

     export PATH=$PATH:/proj/b2011210/dlbin